IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_calendar.md

     <strong>Class</strong>
     <ul>
     <li><strong>Class Critique: 10 Minute Project Idea Presentations from all students in the class</strong><br>Use the <a href="dm4003_senior_project_plan.md">project plan</a> sections as a template for your visual presentation (EXCEPT FOR Design, Development, and Project Versions).
 The project plan is just a guideline for information for your presentation.
 You should present a visual presentation using powerpoint, keynote, prezi, pdf, video, image files, etc.</li>
-    <li>Create Groups A and B and Individual Meeting Order Within Those Groups</li>

     </ul>
     </td>
 </tr>